sumimakito/hexo-theme-typography/README.md

 ## Customize<sup>2</sup>

+> Please edit *scss* files instead of *css* files.
+We recommend you to run `npm run watch` (or `yarn run watch`) to watch changes on *scss* files.
+But plesae be noted that `npm run watch` does not provide auto-prefixing on compiled css files.
+Running `npm run build` (or `yarn run build`), which has support for CSS compressing and auto-prefixing, after your have done your modifications before deploying your blog is recommended.

 Typography uses `node-sass` and `scss-compile` to generate `.css` files for styling.
 We have provided several options such as background and foreground colors for you to choose.
 When your editing is finished, **do not** forget to run the commands below to re-generate the `.css` files:

 ```bash